dumpster-finder/dumpster-finder/backend/pics/README.md

 ... as specified in the [.env.template](.env.template) file.

-Run `npm start` to start the picture server.
+Run `npm install` to install dependencies, then run `npm start` to start the picture server.

 ## Generating documentation